 Tip: Be careful and make sure the roots do not drown in water.

 Basil is another herb favorite to enjoy all year round.
 This herb loves sunlight.
 A good 4 hours under the sun’s rays will work wonders and keep your plant growing strong.
 Make this a daily practice and soon you will be making your own pesto sauces and dips!

 Tip: Place your plant next to a windowsill with ample sunlight.

 Related Topic: How To Grow Basil In Your Small Backyard

 Who knew you could grow fresh garlic in the comfort of your own home?
 Simply place garlic cloves in a pot with a few handfuls of loamy organic soil to get started.
 Remember to have the pot near a sunny windowsill and water the plant regularly.

 Tip: Position the cloves with the pointed tips facing up.

 Enjoy your kale salads and kale chips all year round!
 By the way, kale is a plant that thrives in both outdoor and indoor conditions.
-It’s truly one of the most versatile vegetables available.
+It is truly one of the most versatile vegetables available.

 Tip: Start harvesting the leaves after about 50 days.

-Now there’s no need to feel guilty when indulging in your favorite healthy veggies!
-With this range of organic vegetables from your own garden, you’re sure to reduce your other grocery expenses.
-Additionally, you’ll get to enjoy the health benefits and feel good in your body!
+Now, there is no need to feel guilty when indulging in your favorite healthy fruits and vegetables!
+With this list of vegetables from your own garden, you are sure to reduce your grocery expenses.
+Plus, you will be able to enjoy the many health benefits and feel good in your body!